 Article 68 applies where the financial promotion relates to securities which have not yet been admitted to trading but for which application has been or is to be made.
 It exempts a non-real time or a solicited real-time financial promotion which a relevant EEA market requires to be communicated before admission to trading can be granted.
 A relevant EEA market for this purpose is a market with its head office in an EEA State and which meets the conditions in Part I of, or is specified

 Article 69 is somewhat1 similar to article 59 in the conditions it imposes (see PERG 8.21.12 G).
 There1 are two main differences between article 69 and article 59.1(1) Article 69 does not apply to unsolicited real time financial promotions.(2) The requirement in article 59 that the financial promotion be accompanied by accounts or a report is replaced in article 69.
-It is replaced by a requirement that shares or debentures or alternative debentures3 of the company or another body
+It is replaced by a requirement that shares or debentures of the company or another body corporate in its group1

 In the FSA's opinion, companies whose securities are permitted to be traded or dealt in on a relevant market should be able to make good use of the article 69 exemption.
 But such companies will need to ensure that they meet the specific requirements in article 69(3).
 In very general terms, a financial promotion will comply with these requirements if:1(1) the only reason it is a financial promotion is that it contains or is accompanied by1 an inducement about certain investments